michaelhyi/personal-website/SETUP.md

 spring.servlet.multipart.max-request-size=10MB
 ```

-- In `application.properties`, set `auth.whitelisted-emails` equal to all authorized emails to the admin platform.
-Separate emails with commas.
-In `application-it.properties`, set `auth.whitelisted-emails` equal to `test@mail.com`.
+- In `application.properties`, set `auth.admin-pw` equal to a secure, hashed password.
+Generate one using `openssl` or any password manager.

 > To generate AWS secret keys, log in to your [AWS console](https://aws.amazon.com/).
 Click on your username, and click `Security credentials` on the dropdown menu.
 Scroll down to `Access keys`, and click `Create access key`.